EnergyAustralia (state government enterprise): Operations

 The company had a price-regulated monopoly for the supply of electricity to its supply area.
 The residential energy market was deregulated in 1997 and full retail contestability introduced in 2002.

 EnergyAustralia owned an electricity distribution network in addition to its retail activities.
 The electricity distribution network covered most of the eastern parts of Sydney, Central Coast and Hunter regions, with the Integral Energy distribution network covering most parts of Western Sydney.

 EnergyAustralia owned its own metering services company Testing & Certification Australia, an accredited metering provider, providing contestable metering services to all energy retailers.
-TCA also includes a high power facility at Lane Cove, a NATA registered instrument calibration facility and was involved in electrical safety compliance testing of appliances until this division was closed in 2010, with the capability being sold to Vipac Engineers and Scientists Pty Ltd. The metering services, Lane Cove High Power Testing Station and instrument calibration facility were later rebranded to PLUS ES.
+TCA also includes a high power facility at Lane Cove, a NATA registered instrument calibration facility and was involved in electrical safety compliance testing of appliances until this division was closed in 2010, with the capability being sold to Vipac.
+The metering services, Lane Cove High Power Testing Station and instrument calibration facility were later rebranded to PLUS ES.

 EnergyAustralia also offered customers the choice of renewable green power which produces no green house gas emissions and is accredited by the National GreenPower Accreditation Program.